-Stella Beck scored her 1,000th career point Friday as the Saint Mary's women's basketball team defeated UCSB
+Stella Beck scored 25 points to help lead the Saint Mary's women's basketball team to its victory over Portland.

 The Saint Mary's women's basketball team won the 2017 Hilton Concord Classic with an 88-82 win over Indiana.